-Adoption of IFRS 16: Leases
+IFRS 16: Leases

-During 2019, IFRS 16: Leases was adopted for the purposes of SII reporting, resulting in a £7.5m right of use asset and a £7.7m lease liability being recognised on the SII Balance Sheet.
+For Solvency II reporting, UL and Unum UK SII Group apply IFRS 16: Leases for its leased assets, resulting in a right of use asset of £5.5m and a lease liability of £5.7m being recognised on the SII Balance Sheet.

-The right of use asset (presented within property, plant and equipment within the SII Balance Sheet) at 31 December 2019 is calculated as the present value of future lease payments, less cumulative depreciation for the year.
+The right of use asset (presented within property, plant and equipment within the SII Balance Sheet) is calculated as the present value of future lease payments, less cumulative depreciation for the year.
 The valuation is not considered to be materially different to the market consistent valuation basis.

-The UL financial statements for the year ended 31 December 2019 continue to be prepared on a UK GAAP basis, with the operating lease rental for the year expensed to the Profit and Loss account, and no Balance Sheet impact.
+The UL financial statements for the year ended 31 December 2020 continue to be prepared on a UK GAAP basis, with the operating lease rental for the year expensed to the Profit and Loss account, and no Balance Sheet impact.